GuentherFaerber/test01/README.md

 **TODOs**
 For a complete implementation of this solution the following topics have to be implemented.
 This is currently postponed cause this solution may be not further pursued.

-*Change valueHelpDummy property to array*

-The valueHelpDummy property of aspect `nxValuehelp` is currently defined as string.
-Hence it is only possible to define a valueHelp extension for one property.
-To make it usable for an arbitrary amount of properties the type of this property should be changed to a map with the property name as key and the CXN expression as value.

-*Implement Draft Mode event handlers*
-Currently the evaluation of the dynamic parts of the CXN expression ($self...) is only implemented in the generic AFTER READ handler.
-Hence it does not work for new objects of if values of the object change at runtime.
-To support this it should be sufficient to also implement it in teh Draft Mode event handlers (PATCH, NEW, EDIT, ...).
+*Invalidate Fiori Elements Cache*
+The solution works very good, but after a value of the currently edited object that is referenced in a CXN expression of the NX.validate annotation has been changed by the user the next time a referring value help is opened the change is not applied to this value help.
+This is only the case if the value help has been opened before the referenced value has been changed.
+This problem occurs cause Fiori Elements caches the results of value help requests.
+After the cache is cleared or the query for the value help is altered by the user, e.g. by entering something in the search field, the changed value us applied.

 #### Declarative Validation

-The validation part of ticket [FHC-570](https://nexontis.atlassian.net/browse/FHC-570) is implemented using an @NX.assert annotation.
+The validation part of ticket [FHC-570](https://nexontis.atlassian.net/browse/FHC-570) is implemented using the same @NX.validate annotation as used for value helps.
-We are using assertions cause this is the standard way in CAP for validation annotations.

 This validation is implemented in the before-CREATE and before-UPDATE handler in [nexontis-annotations.js](./srv/modeling/nexontis-annotations.js).
 To see implementation details have a look at the function `handleNXValidation`.

-To use this validation you simply add a **@NX.assert.validate** annotation to the property that should be validated.
+To use this validation you simply add a **@NX.validate** annotation to the property that should be validated.
 ```
-  @(NX.assert.validate : ![(type.code = 'MT' or type.code = 'AL') and ID <> $self.function_ID and environment_ID = $self.environment_ID])
+  @(NX.validate : ![(type.code = 'MT' or type.code = 'AL') and ID <> $self.function_ID and environment_ID = $self.environment_ID])
 ```
 After the colon you define a CXN expression that defines the validation rules.
 The validate function runs a SELECT on the association entity with this filter and checks if the value the user selected/entered for the (foreign-key) field is part of the result set.
 If not a validation error is thrown.
 As described in [Virtual property solution](#virtual-properties-solution) it is possible to use the **$self** keyword to replace the string by the current value of the parents property at runtime.

+**Note**
+The validation and the virtual property value help solution use the same annotation.
+Hence changing it will affect both.

 **TODOs (???)**
 This solution currently only works for to-one associations.
 If other use cases that can't be handled by standard CAP validations are needed they